 George founded Stag Energy in 2002 to focus on asset origination, development and optimisation within the UK gas value chain.
-Building on extensive experience in the energy industry gained both in the UK and internationally, George has successfully led Stag Energy’s work across diverse areas.
-Alongside asset development, George has been at the forefront of the company’s proactive engagement with Government and Regulators to ensure new regulations encourage competition and adequately cater adequately for small independent companies and new market entrants.
+Building on extensive experience in the energy industry gained both in the UK and internationally, George has successfully led Stag Energy’s work across the energy value chain.
+Alongside asset development, George has been at the forefront of the company’s proactive engagement with Government and Regulators to ensure new regulations encourage competition and adequately cater for small independent companies and new market entrants.

 George holds a B.Sc. in Engineering from Durham University, an MBA from Cranfield School of Management and a Diploma in Finance and Accounting from City of London University.

 Chris joined Stag Energy in 2007 from InterGen where he worked on the development of the first UK power station to be project-financed after the government moratorium on gas-fired power stations.
 He was subsequently part of the commercial execution team, trading in the gas, power and carbon markets, before being given responsibility for contract commercial negotiations, business planning and financial analysis.

 Chris successfully progressed the two fastest power project Development Consent Orders (DCO) issued by PINS under the new planning regime for Stag Energy and is currently responsible for its construction and operations programme.

 Chris has a B.Sc degree in Maths and Physics from Strathclyde University.

 Susannah joined Stag Energy as legal director in 2006, having worked in the oil and gas industry since 1990.
 After qualifying with McKenna & Co, Susannah moved in-house to join the legal team at BHP Petroleum where she gained extensive experience in energy project exploration and development within the UK and Europe.
 Susannah has subsequently worked in a variety of legal and commercial roles on oil/gas and power generation developments in the UK and internationally.